 If there’s one thing I unequivocally recommend when deciding what to wear in Iceland (or for a winter packing list in general), it’s wool socks.
 It’s incredible to me how much warmer they are than normal socks.
 You can also rewear them several times so you can pack light despite them being thick.
 Only in the very coldest of circumstances have we ever doubled them up, but they work for that, too.

-I really love THESE (the men’s, women’s, and children’s ones are all excellent quality).
-We’ve had several pairs for nearly 4 years and they’re still in great condition with nearly daily use.
+I really love THESE and THESE.
+We’ve had several pairs of both brands for nearly 5 years and they’re still in great condition with nearly daily use.
 So I’d say they’re well worth the higher price.
-I love these for a lower-profile wool sock that’s great for hiking and such.
+These are really affordable and awesome.

 That said, THIS set of 6 children’s wool socks are much less expensive, have darling prints, and are very cozy.
 We’ve stuck them in our kids’ stockings and they loved them.
 They’ve taken a beating with VERY frequent use and while they’ve gotten a few holes, they were easy to quickly sew up and have continued to function.